Lebanese singer Majida El Roumi's new song honours Beirut blast victims

 "Oh, Beirut!
 How wearisome our journey has become. / Embrace us, oh, embrace us / In lovers’ letters / In the melodies of birds / In the downpour of rain so tight.

 "Can Beirut, the enchantress, from ruins arise?
 Can wheat bloom in the sea's embrace?
-Will destiny dance with the waves' tender glide?
+Can the waves carry along some accountability?
 Can we etch a poem again on almonds or cotton clouds?"
+El Roumi says she changed a single word of the poem here to make it more timely – swapping in hisaab, or accountability, for kitab, which means book or letter.

 El Roumi admits that fate has tired the Lebanese people, with the phrase: "Oh Beirut, fate has burdened us / Embrace us, oh, embrace us / In lovers’ letters / In the melodies of birds / And in the downpour of rain."